ThiagoVRabethge/thiagoVrabethge/README.md

-## Hi there 👋
+## Hi there, I'm Thiago 👋

+Web developer with two years of experience in React and Node.js, open-source enthusiast, and always eager to learn.

 - 🔭 I’m currently working on my personal projects

 - 🌱 I’m currently learning python

-- 👯 I’m looking to collaborate on open source projects

 - 💬 Ask me about how to beautify your code